nsat/space-services-user-guide/Fundamentals.md

 1. **Analyze** received data

 ## Execution Environment
 The satellite hosts multiple Linux computers ("payloads") with each managing specific hardware (e.g. cameras, transceivers or GPUs).
 Spire provides a persistent isolated execution environment for the user to upload files to and run applications.
 An output provides a way to downlink files.
 A local agent provides a REST API to interact with the satellite bus (e.g. for telemetry or attitude control), as well as an SDK.
-[Read on..](./ExecutionEnvironment.md)
+It is documented [there](./ExecutionEnvironment.md).

 ## Satellite Bus